cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 ### TypeScript

-In order for TypeScript's type resolution to work I have to add the following configuration to `tsconfig.json`:
+In order for TypeScript's type resolution to work I had to add the following configuration to `tsconfig.json`:

 ```json
 {